uzudil/svaltfen/README.md

 <img src="images/shore.png">

 Explore the land of Svaltfen in your search for answers.
 During your journey you will find other heroes willing to risk their lives to aid your on your quest.
-Together with your (up to four) companions you will complete an epic adventure and learn the mysteries of a compelling story.
+Together with your (up to three) companions you will complete an epic adventure and learn the mysteries of a compelling story.

 <img src="images/sunset.png">

-As you combat the curse, you will observe a full day/night cycle.
+As you journey on your quest, you will observe a full day/night cycle.
 You can choose to camp at night in the wilderness to rest, eat/drink and replenish your magical reserves.

 <img src="images/explore.png">